Black Friday Apple Deals: Save on iPad, MacBook, Apple Watch - Up News Info

 Those interested in the new M1-powered MacBook Pro will find a Black Friday discount totaling $49 off.
 This is the best we’ve seen at Amazon on the newest MacBooks from Apple.

-Hyper is having its largest-ever Black Friday Sale with 30% off sitewide including new products like the GEN2 Next Generation USB-C/Thunderbolt 3 Docks, the VIPER 10-in-2 Dual HDMI Display USB-C Hub for MacBook Pro/Air, and its popular 100W Gallium Nitride USB-C Charger.
+readers will have exclusive early access Hyper’s largest-ever Black Friday Sale with 30% off sitewide (with “9TO5” coupon code at checkout) including new products like the GEN2 Next Generation USB-C/Thunderbolt 3 Docks, the VIPER 10-in-2 Dual HDMI Display USB-C Hub for MacBook Pro/Air, and its popular 100W Gallium Nitride USB-C Charger.
 Known for its leading range of USB-C hubs for MacBook Pro and MacBook Air, and the USB-C equipped iPad Pro and latest iPad Air, Hyper also has a great section of Portable Battery Packs, Wireless Chargers, and more.
 Also check out its new UV-C LED Sterilizing Box and Sterilizing Wand to kill 99.9% of bacteria and viruses in less than three minutes.

 Meridio is now offering 50% off all of its Italian leather Watch bands and even deeper deals up to 80% off other accessories like its leather AirPods case.
 Described as “where the strong character of Italian tradition meets cutting-edge technology,” Meridio bands are handmade in Italy by an ancient tannery in the Marche and span across a wide range of textured leather treatments, moody colorways, and more.
 Also, check out its Tide Apple Watch band made from 100% ocean-bound plastic and available in three colorways.